 This list could go on and on but to make it more straight forward we have listed some fun things to do in Bali, whether your travelling with kids or not.

 Make sure you go to the beach at sunset for the most incredible spectacle of your life.
 This is nature at it’s very best and the sunset colours are going to blow your mind.
 Best beaches to go for the sunset are Echo Beach in Canggu, Double Six Beach in Seminyak, Batu Belig Beach, Legian Beach and of course Kuta Beach.

 Shop for a bargain

 Bali is packed with local vendors in small shops selling anything from sarongs, t-shirts, wood carvings, artwork to jewellery and paintings.
-It’s so much fun setting off early in the morning and go wondering the local markets and shops looking for a bargain or souvenir.
+It’s so much fun setting off early in the morning and go wandering the local markets and shops looking for a bargain or souvenir.
 The locals are super friendly and always happy to engage with you; even if you don’t buy anything.
-The biggest concentration of shops are to be found in the Kuta, Legian and Ubud areas.
+The biggest concentration of shops is to be found in the Kuta, Legian and Ubud areas.
 So put on your good walking shoes and be prepared for a fun day out, shopping, chatting and eating some local cuisine along the way.

 Rent a surfboard

 Rent a surfboard and get in the water.
 Temperatures in the water are tropical warm so there’s no excuse to get wet and learn a new sport.
 You can hire a surfboard at most beaches as well as a surf instructor – see the video below about surfing for beginners in Canggu.